 Can You Buy a House With No Credit?

-Living debt-free can be commendable as a goal, but it has downsides.
+Living debt-free can be commendable, but it has downsides.
 In general, you need credit to buy a house.
-While you can do so without a credit history, it might not be easy or straightforward.
-Learn more about how your credit history — or lack thereof — impacts the homebuying process.
+And while it’s possible to buy a home with no credit history, it might not be easy or straightforward.

 What is credit?

-Credit is the means to buy now and pay later.
-Before lenders extend a loan or line of credit, they need to be confident that the borrower will repay the money according to the agreed-upon terms.
+Credit is the ability to buy now and pay later.
+Before lenders extend credit or a loan, they want to be confident that the borrower will repay the money.
+Lenders vet borrowers by looking at their history of taking on and repaying debts.
+This information comes from credit reports, which track that information over time.

-Though the exact algorithms used to create credit scores vary from company to company, some general factors are well known.
+Though the exact algorithms used to create credit scores vary from company to company, some general factors are constant.
 For example, FICO credit scores, which are used by most lenders, consider the following factors:

 - Payment history (35%).